Looking for things to do in Bray? You’ll find plenty below!

-Can you really say you’ve done Bray if you haven’t climbed Bray Head?
+Can you really say you’ve done Bray if you haven’t conquered the Bray Head Walk?
 Looking down over the town’s long promenade and beyond, it’s a big unmissable reminder just in case you haven’t made the trek yet.

 A 241-metre high hill located on the south end of the beach, it offers deadly views over Bray and up towards Dublin.

-It’s also a good warm-up if you’re planning on further hikes into the Wicklow Mountains.
+It’s also a good warm-up if you’re planning on further hikes in the Wicklow Mountains National Park.
 This is the perfect early-morning activity for those looking for things to do in Bray on a fine day.